hbctraining/reproducibility-tools/lessons/04_GitKraken.md

 <img src="../img/2.new-setup2.png" width="700" align="center">

-> When connecting GitHub to GitKraken, make sure that the authorization is performed on either Chrome or Firefox and not on Internet explorer.

 Once you sign in, GitKraken will take you to it's welcome screen.
 At this point, you are ready to start working with *a repository*.

+> **Note 1:** It is important to note that you **do not need a Github account to use Git (or GitKraken) locally** on your computer.
+However, if you plan to either collaborate with others or use the files from multiple computers, you will need to use a host like Github.
+>
+> **Note 2:** When connecting GitHub to GitKraken, make sure that the authorization is performed on either Chrome or Firefox and **not on Internet explorer**.

 ## Version Controlling a directory of files